Introduction to solutions

 Support for multiple languages

-Microsoft Dynamics CRM natively supports multiple languages.
+Dynamics 365 Customer Engagement (on-premises) natively supports multiple languages.
 Whenever a language pack (sometimes referred to as a ”MUI pack”) is installed, user interface elements can be displayed in a different language.